 - Chad and Belinda Duvall (father and mother)

 - Share this Story:

-Luke was a healthy 15-year-old athlete who spent 12 days in a coma and 30 days hospitalized with flu.
+Luke was a healthy 15-year-old athlete who spent 12 days in a coma and 30 days in the hospital with flu.

 The next day Luke began spitting up blood and had great difficulty breathing.
 He was rushed to the hospital in an ambulance.
 With his lung packed with bloody mucus, Luke was kept in the Intensive Care Unit (ICU) in critical condition.
-The following morning Luke was medevaced to Arkansas Children’s Hospital for more intensive care.
-Luke was tested and eventually diagnosed with H1N1.
+The following morning Luke was taken by helicopter to Arkansas Children’s Hospital for more intensive care.
+Luke was tested and eventually diagnosed with H1N1 influenza.

 Luke could not breathe without a ventilator and remained in the Pediatric ICU for days.
 The doctors induced a coma so that he would remain unconscious and not have to bear the pain and discomfort of the ventilator.
 His condition would improve and then worsen again, a cycle that was very difficult for his parents to witness.
 After a week, Luke suffered a serious setback.
 The doctors called in his family and his mother fell on her knees to pray for his life.
 From that point forward, Luke improved as his lungs got better and his blood pressure stayed normal.
 Luke came out of his coma after 12 days but a tube remained in his throat for the next five days.
 He was extubated on October 24 and entered rehab four days later in order to regain his basic living skills.

 One month after the onset of H1N1, Luke returned home 36 pounds lighter and substantially weaker.
 Thanks to the support of his family, doctors and rehabilitation workers, Luke has returned to school and continues to get stronger.